Mange is one of the various skin infections that causes a great deal of agonies to our dogs.

 As is the case of most dog skin problems, canine mange is an indication that the affected dog has an immune system that is not quite up to par.
 Therefore, the best way to treat and prevent mange in dogs is to use natural herbs, and a healthy diet with supplements to strengthen the immune system.

 Herbs and other natural remedies can also be used to tackle the localized skin problems brought on by mange mites.
-You may find these home remedies useful.
+Be sure to visit my article on Home Remedies for Mange for more information.